Community Food Systems Conference Request for Proposal

-- Policy/Advocacy: policy and advocacy on a local, regional, state, tribal and national level that impacts the ability of diverse actors to engage in food systems, from production through waste/surplus management; food policy councils and local food policy creation; new administration impacts on food policy and 2018 farm bill
+- Policy/Advocacy: policy and advocacy on a local, regional, state, tribal, national and international level that impacts the ability of diverse actors to engage in food systems, from production through waste/surplus

-- Youth Engagement: models of successful youth engagement; opportunities for youth leadership in community engagement; youth in the food system and food movement
+- Youth Engagement: models of successful youth engagement.
+Presentation topics could include but are not limited to opportunities for youth leadership in community engagement; youth in the food system and food

 - Skill building: Provides attendees with more experiential learning, where outcomes focus on increasing proficiency

 - Panel: 3 or more panel members discuss a topic from their perspectives and expertise